- Money in Greece is a significant factor you should consider when visiting the country.

 Major tourist areas in Greece, like Athens and Thessaloniki, are mostly cash-free and will accept credit and debit cards and contactless payments.
 Plastic money is widely accepted in Greece, and the exchange rates are rather favorable.

-Still, it would be best if you carried some cash, as many street vendors, artists, and small cafes only accept cash.
+Still, it would be best if you carried some cash, as many street vendors, artists, and small cafes only accept cash, while also cash is the preferred method of tipping in Greece.

 You will also need cash if you're taking a tour of the Greek countryside or one of the more remote islands, which may not have ATMs or credit card point-of-sale machines.